 Types of tests

-AF can be detected by several different tests your doctor may perform either routinely or as part of a specialized examination to confirm the presence of AF regardless of the appearance of noticeable symptoms.
+AFib can be detected by several different tests your doctor may perform either routinely or as part of a specialized examination to confirm the presence of AFib regardless of the appearance of noticeable symptoms.
 These tests include:

 Electrocardiogram (ECG).
 This is the standard test of heart electrical activity.
 Electrodes are attached to various parts of your chest.
 During the test, a waveform known as a PQRST wave is generated and charted.